 THE BOGATA BOOK Club installed new offices for 2002-2003 at their meeting Thursday night.
 From left are: Mary Margaret Vaughn Historian; Mary Ann Williams, Treasurer; Nanalee Nichols, Reporter; Juanita Sparks, president; Betty Puckett, Vice President; Margie Myers, Secretary.
 (Staff Photo)

 Bogata Book Club meets May 9

 9, 2002 with Joyce Smith serving constructed the puzzle using the as hostess.
 Fourteen members en- club color of yellow as the backjoyed a delicious covered dish din- ground.
-Each officer placed a Bogata for the coming months ner.
+Each officer placed a ner.
 The quotation for the evening puzzle part to form the backwas "Reading is to the mind what ground.
 Every puzzle part fit exercise is to the body".
-The club collect, Pledge of Allegiance and as each member is joined with the to the American and Texas Flags other to accomplish club goals.
+The club collect, Pledge of Allegiance and as each member is joined with the to the American and Texas Flags other to accomplish club goals. and roll call was given.

-burros up for adoption on June

-22-23, 2002 at the Arkansas State

-Requirements are a 12 x 12 ft.